Icinga/ansible-collection-icinga/doc/role-icingadb/role-icingadb.md

   * Defines wether to use TLS for the IcingaDB connection.

 * `icingadb_database_cert: string`
-  * Defines the path to the certificate for the connection.
+  * Defines the path to the certificate for the tls connection.

 * `icingadb_database_key: string`
-  * Defines the path to the certificate key for the connection.
+  * Defines the path to the certificate key for the tls connection.